minond/site/posts/1531094894-sum-type-meaning.md

   }
 ```

+The second implementation is needed since `Arithmetic` is able to hold `Expr`
+values on the left or right hand side.
+And since these values have yet to be
+evaluated, we do so before completing the evaluation of the first expression.
-And a quick check that it works:
+For quick check that it works:

 ```text
 scala> parse(tokenize("10 * 4 + 2")).flatMap(eval)
 res3: scala.util.Either[String,Number] = Right(Number(42.0))
 ```

+## Discussion